TVG’s Best Hat Brands for Men

 Coal Headwear from Seattle has been in operation since 2002 when a group of friends got together to start a company that reflected their shared vision: that headwear should be more than an accessory.
 Coal do a wide range of caps and hats made from basic cotton to domestic wool/felt and some more exotic materials like pure Mongolian cashmere and North American Alpaca/Merino wool blends.
 You can shop the range at Strand Hatters Sydney.

 Established in 1676, James Lock & Co.
-Ltd. is the oldest hat shop in the world and has provided headwear for some of the world’s most famous men including Winston Churchill, Sean Connery and Admiral Lord Nelson.
+Ltd. is a sure choice for our list of best hat brands as it is the oldest hat shop in the world and has provided headwear for some of the world’s most famous men including Winston Churchill, Sean Connery and Admiral Lord Nelson.
 Located on St. James Street in London Lock & Co provide an extensive range of traditional and functional styles mixed with more contemporary designs.
 Their Panama and Winter Hats are some of the finest in the world but they don’t come cheap.
 The rollable Voyager winter hat comes with a soft travel tube and is a favourite among the menswear community.

 Borsalino isn’t as old as Lock & Co but their name is certainly as iconic.
 The Italian brand began in 1857 creating felt Fedoras from Belgian Rabbit Fur before moving into straw Panama hats – which, questionably, they don’t source from Ecuador.
 Today their range includes fabric and knitted hats and a plethora of felt hats in contemporary colours and styles.
 You can purchase their products online, or in store at Lock & Co, where they stock hats made exclusively for Locks in a more luxurious downy wild rabbit fur felt!